Anti-Bullying Week 2019

-Today marks the end of Anti-Bullying Week 2018.
+This month saw Anti-Bullying Week 2019.
 Sadly, many of my clients tell me harrowing stories of bullying and harassment at work.
-This post sets out some practical tips for dealing with bullying in the workplace.
+This post sets out some practical tips for dealing with bullying and harassment in the workplace.

 What is Bullying & Harassment?

 ACAS describe bullying as “offensive, intimidating, malicious or insulting behaviour, an abuse or misuse of power through means intended to undermine, humiliate, denigrate or injure the recipient… It may be obvious, or it may be insidious.
 Whatever form it takes, it is unwarranted and unwelcome to the individual”.